Last Updated on June 4, 2020 by Stacy Sampson, DO

 Scabies Symptoms, Test & Treatment

 Common?
-Quite common – Around 1 million people infected in the U.S. annually
+Quite common – Around 1 million people contract it in the U.S. annually

 Symptoms Intense itching – usually at night, small bumps or rashes that appear in dirty-looking, small curling lines, especially on the penis, between the fingers, on the buttocks, breasts, wrists, thighs, and around the belly button